July 14, 2025, 1:46 am | Read time: 6 minutes

 Caution When Buying New Sports Equipment for Motivation

 Prof. Joisten is a bit more cautious about buying new sports equipment to motivate.
 “It’s hard to predict how much it will help.
-Something like Spikeball (a team sport where a small ball is bounced on a round net in the middle, editor’s note) or a giant trampoline can be very well received.
-But it can also happen that the equipment just sits around—like the exercise bike for us adults,” she smiles.
-However, such equipment can be very good if children want to try things out in a safe space without the fear of being laughed at, she says.
+Something like Spikeball (a team sport where you bounce a small ball on a round net in the middle, editor’s note) or a giant trampoline can be very well received.
+But it can also happen that the equipment just sits around–like the exercise bike for us adults,” she smiles.
+Nevertheless, such equipment can be very good if children want to try things out in a safe space without the fear of being laughed at, she says.
 “However, it doesn’t help much if the parents are sitting on the couch watching TV during that time.”
-And that’s where Prof. Joisten comes to her central advice.
+And that’s where Prof. Joisten is with her central advice.

 Expert Advice from Prof. Christine Joisten